 - The bathtub, kitchen counters, dining room tables, and coffee tables can be used to place items during treatment.

-- Allow three weeks from time of treatment for it to be completely effective.
+- Allow three weeks from the time of treatment for it to be completely effective.
 If the problem persists after two weeks, it is advisable that homeowners contact the PCO, and that apartment residents contact their management office.

 Thanks to Owl Pest Prevention for providing information for this article.